haskell/cabal/Cabal/doc/developing-packages.rst

     command-line arguments with the :pkg-field:`cc-options` and the :pkg-field:`cxx-options` fields.

+.. pkg-field:: asm-options: token list
+    :since: 2.2

+    Command-line arguments to be passed to the assembler when compiling assembler code.
+See also :pkg-field:`asm-sources`.

 .. pkg-field:: ld-options: token list

     Command-line arguments to be passed to the linker.
 Since the